omarehab15/AI-Data_Science/Data_Science/Tasks/Sales Data Analysis/sales_DataAnalysis_README.md

 ## Contributing
 Feel free to fork this repository, make improvements, and submit a pull request.
 Suggestions for additional analyses or visualizations are welcome!

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or feedback, reach out to [your-email@example.com](mailto:your-email@example.com) or open an issue on GitHub.
+For questions or feedback, reach out to [ehab63047@gmail.com](mailto:ehab63047@gmail.com) or open an issue on GitHub.

 ---

-Let me know if you’d like me to tweak anything (e.g., add more details, change the structure, or translate it back to Arabic)!
-You can now copy this into a `README.md` file and upload it to GitHub along with your notebook.